Tiendil/tiendil-org-content/content/posts/2024-04-24-simulation-of-public-opinion-in-a-game/en.md

 When an event occurs in the city, the player can send their employees to investigate it.
 Employees are the same NPCs — you can investigate an event about your colleague or get into trouble because the journalist didn't like the tone of the last publication.

-Each investigation is a sequence of challenges (checks) journalist should pass to gather enough information for publication.
+Each investigation is a sequence of challenges (checks) that journalists should pass to gather enough information for publication.

 The characteristics of the journalist determine the probability of passing a challenge.